-As 30 Rock drew its final breath last night, yards of column inches are currently being devoted - and deservedly so - to praising the work of creator Tina Fey.
-Article upon article is applauding Fey’s writing, characters, cast, and seven seasons of energetic, inventive, satirical comedy.
+When 30 Rock drew its final breath in 2013, yards of column inches were devoted – deservedly so – to praising the work of creator Tina Fey.
+Article upon article applauded the characters, cast, performances and seven seasons of energetic, inventive, satirical comedy.

 The fake movies

 The presence of Tracy Jordan (a bonafide Martin Lawrence meets the Wayans Brothers-style movie star) in the TGS cast opened up the world of film parody to 30 Rock.

 Admittedly Jenna Maloney also enjoyed a movie career of sorts, but while she was being offered the part of “any blonde actress” in torture porn flicks by the producers who watched and rented Saw, Tracy was turning down the lead in Garfield 3: Feline Groovy to pursue his serious acting career.
 The latter climaxed with the release of spot-on Precious parody Hard To Watch (Based on the novel Stone Cold Bummer by Manipulate), for which Tracy received the O in his EGOT plan.
 Sheer class.